hashicorp/terraform-github-actions/examples/comments-non-pull-request.md

 jobs:
   deploy:
-    # Only run for comments starting with "apply " in a pull request.
+    # Only run for
+    # 1. Comments starting with "apply "
+    # 2. In a pull request (startsWith fails if the key doesn't exist)
     if: >
       startsWith(github.event.comment.body, 'apply ')
       && startsWith(github.event.issue.pull_request.url, 'https://')